prog4biol/pfb2019/README.md

 ```
-> As you can see, x is 30 inside and outside the if block, but inside the function x is 1, then x is 5.
-Once we have completed the function call x is 30 again.
-Variables within a function block are local to that block.
+> There is a global variable, `x` = 100, but when the function is called, it makes a new local variable, also called `x` with value = 5.
+This variable disappears after the function finishes and we go back to using the global variable `x` = 100.

 #### Global